for Cold Climate Housing and much more

 -- The "Cadillac" of programmable thermostat system is the zoning system, which divides the home into different environmental zones.
 Each zone can have different temperature and set-back settings.
 This does not require separate furnaces, but for forced air zones are controlled by electronic dampers in the ductwork and for hot water systems zones are controlled by individual solenoid valves.
 Baseboard electric systems are already zoned as each room has its own thermostat, which can each be individually programmable.

-Keywords: Thermostats, Furnace, Energy Conservation, Heating, Environmental
+Keywords: Thermostats, Furnace, Energy Conservation, Environmental, Heating

 Article 1270